 Despite the lack of typical road races, runners haven’t given up on personal goals.
-Race organizations are transitioning from thousands of people running together along specific routes to new, virtual formats.
+Race organisations are transitioning from thousands of people running together along specific routes to new, virtual formats.
 To race, runners register and complete the allotted distance within a specific time window and provide proof of their time to earn a medal, race shirt, and other celebratory swag.

 Virtual races can be a great option for runners who want to stay focused on their fitness goals.
 To participate in a virtual event, check out race websites to find out which races have adopted a virtual format.
-Even better, call up a local running store.
-The staff is likely to know exactly how you can plug into the running and racing community — even if it’s online instead of on the roads.
+Even better, call up a local running shop.
+The staff are likely to know exactly how you can plug into the running and racing community — even if it’s online instead of on the roads.

 Here’s to the future

-We’re all still struggling to understand the long-term effects of coronavirus and COVID-19.
+We’re all still struggling to understand the long-term effects of coronavirus (COVID-19).
 The running world, like other professional and amateur sports, will need to adapt.
 But runners are tough.
 We’re resilient.
 And we support each other through tough times.
 The miles may be solo for now, but when we come back together, those side-by-side strides will feel even smoother, and the clink of post-run beers will sound all the sweeter.